Our 12-month program further develops pharmacist skills and knowledge for leadership responsibilities within large health systems

 • Preceptor(s) evaluation by resident

-We use the Pharmacy Online Residency Centralized Application Service (PHORCAS) to accept applications, transcripts and other supporting application materials.
+We use the Pharmacy Online Residency Centralized Application Service (PHORCAS) for applications, transcripts and other supporting application materials.

 Visit PhORCAS to apply